VioletsOleander/vault-vanilla/logs/Personal Log.md

 \[Paper\]
 - [[FlashAttention Fast and Memory-Efficient Exact Attention with IO-Awareness-2022-NeruIPS|2022-NeurIPS-FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness]]: Sec3.1-Sec5
+    Sec3-FlashAttention: Algorithm, Analysis and Extensions
         Sec3.1-IO Analysis
             The IO complexity of FlashAttention is $\Theta(N^2d^2M^{-1})$ while the IO complexity of the standard attention computation is $\Theta (Nd + N^2)$.
 The main difference is in $M$ and $N^2$.
 Standard attention computation does not use SRAM at all, all memory accesses are global memory access, in which the process of fetching "weight matrix" $P\in \mathbb R^{N\times N}$ contributes most of the IO complexity.
 FlashAttention utilized SRAM, and do not store "weight matrix" into DRAM, but keep a block of it on chip the entire time, thus effectively reduced the IO complexity.
         Sec3.2-Block sparse Flash-Attention
             The main difference between FlashAttention is that the range of "attention" is restricted, thereby the computation and memory accesses is reduced by skipping the masked entries.
     Sec4-Experiments
         FlashAttention trains faster; FlashAttention trains more memory-efficient (linear), thus allowing longer context window in training.
 The reason for that is FlashAttention do not compute the entire "weight matrix" $P\in \mathbb R^{N\times N}$ one time, but do a two level loop, compute one row of $P$ each time.
 The FLOP is actually increased, but the memory usage is restricted to $O (N)$ instead of $O (N^2)$ and the additional computation time brought by the increased FLOP is eliminated by the time reduced by less DRAM accesses.
 - [[Spatial Interaction and the Statistical Analysis of Lattice Systems-1974|1974-Spatial Interaction and the Statistical Analysis of Lattice Systems]]: Sec0-Sec2
     Sec0-Summary
         This paper proposed an alternative proof of HC theorem, thereby reinforcing the importance of conditional probability models over joint probability models for modeling spatial interaction.
-    Sec1-Sec2
+    Sec1-Introduction
+    Sec2-Markov Fields and The Hammersley-Clifford Theorem
         For positive distribution, conditional probability can be used to deduce the overall joint probability.
 This is made possible by HC theorem.

 \[Book\]
 - [[book-notes/Probabilistic Graphical Models-Principles and Techniques|Probabilistic Graphical Models-Principles and Techniques]]: CH4.3.1-CH4.4.2
-    CH4.3.1-CH4.4.2:
+    CH4-Undirected Graphical Models
+        CH4.3-Markov Network Independencies:
             Markov network encodes three types of independence: pairwise independence, local independence (Markov blanket), global independence (d-separation).
 For positive distribution, they are equivalent.
 For non-positive distribution (those with deterministic relationships), they are not equivalent.
 This is because the semantics of Markov network is not enough to convey deterministic relationships.
 By HC theorem, $P$ factorizes over Markov network $\mathcal H$ is equivalent to $P$ satisfies the three types of independence encoded by $\mathcal H$.
 - [[book-notes/面向计算机科学的组合数学|面向计算机科学的组合数学]]: CH3-CH3.3
     CH3-母函数
         使用幂级数表示数列（数列由幂级数的系数构造）